 Ultrasonic level transmitter, which acts in a manner similar to the non-contact radar fill level transmitters.
 With this transmitter, an ultrasonic transducer mounted to or near the top of the container sends out an ultrasonic pulse.
 When the pulse hits the surface of the liquid, it is reflected, and the sensor calculates the fill level based on the time between the pulse and the return signal.

 Guided microwave level transmitter

-Guided microwave level transmitters, this different type of level transmitter works by sending a microwave or electromagnetic pulse through a sensor rod/cable.
-When the signal hits the surface of the liquid, it travels back up the sensor rod and back to the transmitter housing.
-The electronics are integrated into the transmitter housing, which determines the filling level from the time taken for the signal to travel down the sensor rod and back up again.
-The value is then shown in the display of the transmitter.
-This type of level transmitter is suitable for liquids and is used in industrial applications in all areas of process technology.
+Guided microwave level transmitters operate by transmitting a microwave or electromagnetic pulse through a sensor rod or cable.
+When the signal encounters the liquid’s surface, it reflects back up the sensor rod to the transmitter housing.
+The transmitter housing contains the integrated electronics, which calculate the fill level based on the time it takes for the signal to travel down and back up the sensor rod.
+The resulting value is then displayed on the transmitter.
+This type of level transmitter is specifically designed for liquids and finds applications in various industrial processes.

 Magnetic level transmitter

 Magnetic level transmitters utilize a small magnet suspended within a buoyant float, which is typically housed in a narrow auxiliary column to restrict any lateral movement.
 The movement of the float is measured by a separate magnetic device while it rests on top of the liquid.
 This enables the transmission of an accurate and consistent fill level.
 This method is particularly useful for continuous measurement as the float naturally ascends or descends in sync with the liquid level.